Blog

 If one or more outlets in your home stop working, it could be due to a tripped breaker, a blown fuse, or loose wiring.
 Test your circuits, but if resetting doesn’t work, it’s likely time to call a licensed electrician.

-Electrical Services in Connecticut
+Electrical Services in Connecticut Provided by Trusted Local Electricians

 For all your electrical needs in Connecticut, look no further than Pagliaro’s PowerSource!
 Our skilled professionals offer many services, ensuring reliable and top-quality solutions for your home or business.